Previous Post: Days 2 & 3 – From Cliff Lake To Ratte Lake To The Bear Camp

 We set off from the Bear Camp knowing this –

-- It is 16 km. as the crow flies from the Bear Camp to the mouth of the Pikitigushi on Windigo Bay.
-We paddled 50 km.
+- It is 16 km. as the crow flies from the Bear Camp to the mouth of the Pikitigushi on Windigo Bay. the measured on-the-river distance was 50 km.
 There was some meandering coming up!

 - Once below the Bear Camp rapids, recent satellite images showed that there were four logjams and one more set of rapids to deal with.